 *New this year*

 This scheme designed to gather together scholars, researchers, policy makers or practitioners from around the world and across the full spectrum of science, social science, arts and humanities to address themes of global significance in collaboration with Durham's Research Institutes and researchers.
 Up to 24 Senior Research Fellowships are available for periods of six weeks to six months (with a typical stay of three months).
 Applications are considered from researchers with an established or emerging international reputation for scholarship or research leadership.
-The International Senior Fellowship Scheme has now opened.
-The final submission date is midnight on 6th January 2017.
+Future rounds are yet to be announced.
+Details on the scheme can be found at www.durham.ac.uk/ias/diferens/senior.

 A grant of up to £800 towards the cost of travel outside of England, Scotland and Wales may be awarded to a student who is studying Archaeology in the Department of Archaeology at Durham University and working on a project which is of sufficient merit to warrant financial assistance.
-More than one award may be made from the Fund in any year, but the total amount awarded in 2016 cannot exceed £800.
+More than one award may be made from the Fund in any year, but the total amount awarded cannot exceed £800.
 No grant will be made in any year where no project of sufficient merit is presented for consideration.

 This is awarded to a student undertaking postgraduate studies at the University of Durham in an aspect of Egypt and/or the Ancient Near East.
 The studentship provides the sum of around no more than £1,000 for one year only towards the cost of postgraduate fees for the coming year.

-The applications will be graded on academic excellence and originalityby the Committee for the award of the Bursary.
+The applications will be graded on academic excellence and originality by the Committee for the award of the Bursary.

-The closing date for applications is 16 December 2016 and candidates must already have a place either as a research student (MA, MPhil or PhD), or on a taught postgraduate course in the Department of Archaeology at Durham.
+The closing date for applications is 14th December 2018 and candidates must already have a place either as a research student (MA, MPhil or PhD), or on a taught postgraduate course in the Department of Archaeology at Durham.

 The Rosemary Cramp Fund was set up on the retirement of Professor Rosemary Cramp from the Chair of Archaeology at Durham University to honour her many achievements and contributions to archaeology and the heritage.
 The Fund makes grants to individuals and organisations who put forward projects that fall within its scope; and where there is a strong emphasis on innovation.